masum184e/handbook/database/database-design.md

 An Attribute is a property or characteristic that describes an entity (or sometimes a relationship) in an ER model.

-- Example: A `Student` entity may have attributes like Student_ID, Name, and Email.
+- Example: A `Student` entity may have attributes like student_id, Name, and Email.
 - In ER diagrams, attributes are usually represented as ellipses (ovals) connected to entities or relationships.

 **How to Identify?**